-Editor's Note: This guide is an abridged version of an article that was originally published in 2002 in our annual publication SkyWatch.
+Editor's Note: This guide is an abridged version of an article on types of telescopes that was originally published in 2002 in our annual publication SkyWatch.
 The article is just as useful now as it was then, outlining the key aspects of telescopes that you'll want to pay attention to when considering a purchase.
 The emphasis would probably be a bit different if it were written today, though; in particular, Go To drives have become much cheaper, better, and easier to use over the last decade.

 How to Choose a Telescope for Beginners

 This is an exciting time to become an amateur astronomer.
 Never have novice stargazers been presented with such a vast array of telescopes and accessories to pursue their hobby.
-Naturally, this brings the burden of choice: the bewildering variety makes it hard for an uninformed consumer to make the right decision.
+Naturally, this brings the burden of choice: the bewildering variety makes it hard for an uninformed consumer to make the right decision on what type of telescope to buy.

 Whether you're seriously considering buying your first telescope or just daydreaming about it, this guide will help you narrow your options.
 First we'll explore the types of telescopes available, and then we'll discuss their key features — the size of the primary lens or mirror, type of mount, portability, computerization, and accessories.
 We'll also look at the tradeoffs, because every instrument has its advantages and disadvantages.

 Before you buy anything, you must determine what's important to you.
 What do you most want to look at?
 How dark is your sky?
 How experienced an observer are you?
 How much to you want to spend?
 What storage space do you have, and how much weight do you want to carry?
 Answer these key questions, familiarize yourself with what's on the market, and you'll be well on your way to choosing a telescope that will satisfy you for many years to come.

 Before examining the different telescopes available, it's worth knowing the basics of how they work.